Bisher 555 mal gespeichert

 Thousands of Kenyans are amply trained in nursing and medicine, but remain unemployed because of the lack of health facilities.

-Land has already been designated for building a permanent health center near high population densities, the principle barrier that remains is procuring funding to build the facility and stock life-saving medical supplies.
+Land has already been donated and designated for building a permanent health center near high population densities, and the community is ready to participate in bringing gravels, ballasts, hardcores, murrum and water to the sight, plust any unskilled labour that may be required, the principle barrier that remains is procuring funding to build the facility and stock life-saving medical supplies.

 4. ORGANIC AND PERM-CULTURE AGRICULTURE